 Response times vary based on current call volume, technician location, and time of call.
 We'll give you an honest estimate when you call — not an optimistic one.

-After the Emergency: What Comes Next
+After the Emergency: Preventing the Next CNC Breakdown

 Once you're back in production, the emergency isn't really over.
 The failure that took you down has something to tell you.
 After an emergency repair, we recommend: